Optimizing Opinions with Stubborn Agents: Introduction

+We show how to apply the greedy algorithm to real social networks.
+In particular, we present a neural network based approach to measure opinions and identify stubborn agents.
+We find that the opinion equilibrium model is able to predict the true opinions of users in the network with good accuracy, which provides empirical support for its use in opinion optimization.
+Using our greedy algorithm, we show that stubborn agents strategically targeting a small number of nodes can non-trivially shift the equilibrium opinions.
+Furthermore, we show that our greedy algorithm outperforms several common benchmarks.

-\textbf{Our Contributions.} In this work we present a method to identify such targets and quantify the impact of \textit{stubborn} agents on the opinions of others in the network.
-We begin by proposing a model for opinion dynamics in a social network.
+To provide theoretical support for the opinion equilibrium, we propose a model for opinion dynamics in a social network.
 A novel aspect of our model is that the individuals are allowed to grow stubborn with time and be less affected by new social media posts.
 This reflects real behaviors in social networks and is motivated by research in both social psychology and political science.
 We also allow the stubbornness rate to be heterogeneous across individuals.
-We prove that under fairly general conditions on the stubbornness rate, when there are stubborn agents in the network, the opinions converge to an equilibrium given by a linear system.
+We prove that under fairly general conditions on the stubbornness rate, when there are stubborn agents in the network, the opinions converge to the equilibrium condition we use for opinion optimization.